 Located in what is now known as Geary County, the old townsite of Pawnee was the first official capital of the Kansas Territory in 1855.

-One of the great objectives of the people in those days was to discover the head of navigation of the Kansas River because no one doubted but that the river was navigable as far west as the confluence of the Republican and Smoky Hill Rivers.
+One of the great objectives of the people in those days was to discover the head of navigation of the Kansas River because no one doubted that the river was navigable as far west as the confluence of the Republican and Smoky Hill Rivers.
 The Pawnee Town Association, thinking they had discovered the desired spot, began work on their townsite in December 1854.
-A levee needed to be built if this was to be the head of navigation, beyond which boats could not go, and where steamers would load and unload.
+A levee needed to be built if this was the head of navigation, beyond which boats could not go and where steamers would load and unload.
 The Association went to work with commendable energy and expended a great deal of time and money in its construction.

 A little trouble arose over the land claimed for the townsite, as several settlers had already located there.
 Colonel James Montgomery, however, with a squad of men, drove the settlers off in January 1855.
 Governor Andrew Reeder, the first governor of the Territory, notified the Association that he would convene the first legislature at Pawnee if they had the necessary buildings completed.
 On March 6, 1855, the first public meeting in Pawnee was held, and among those who addressed the meeting was General Nathaniel Lyon.
 The meeting passed strong resolutions in favor of a Free State.

-There is abundant evidence that the town was established with the knowledge and consent of the national authorities at Washington.
+There is abundant evidence that the town was established with the knowledge and consent of the national authorities in Washington.
 When Governor Andrew Reeder took shares in the town company and, in May 1855, issued his proclamation for the legislature to meet there, the pro-slavery supporters were incensed.
 The Territorial Legislature at the time was mostly comprised of Pro-slavery supporters from Missouri who felt that placing the capital 150 miles from the Missouri border gave an advantage to the Free-State advocates in Kansas Territory.
-However, the proclamation stood as Governor Reeder had an economic interest in Pawnee, owning stock in the town company, land, and had recently built himself a grand log house there.
+However, the proclamation stood as Governor Reeder had an economic interest in Pawnee, owning stock in the town company, and land, and had recently built himself a grand log house.

 Governor Reeder vetoed the bill, but the legislature overrode his veto.
 Before they departed, however, the legislature divided the eastern half of the state into counties, many of which were named for pro-slavery advocates, including Davis County, in which Pawnee was situated.

 It and all the other counties so named would be changed years later.
 The legislators departed Pawnee on July 6.
 The territorial government reconvened in Shawnee on July 16, 1855.
-Pawnee’s status as the capital of Kansas had lasted precisely five days.
+Pawnee’s status as the capital of Kansas lasted precisely five days.
 It is believed to be the shortest-lived capital of any U.S. state or territory.

 After the rest of Pawnee was demolished, the former capitol building served a variety of uses, including housing, a warehouse, and a carpenter shop.
-In the 1920’s several civilian organizations, including the Kansas State Historical Society, the Union Pacific Railroad, and the Kansas legislature took over responsibility for the building and repaired it.
+In the 1920’s several civilian organizations, including the Kansas State Historical Society, the Union Pacific Railroad, and the Kansas legislature, took over responsibility for the building and repaired it.
 It became a history museum in 1928.
 Today, the museum displays exhibits on Kansas Territory and the history of the old townsite of Pawnee.
 It is located on the Fort Riley Military Reservation, an active U.S. Army base.
 Entry to the base requires signing in and photo identification.